sapio-lang/sapio/docs/DEVELOPMENT.md

 minimum is the tested pinned version.
 Upgrade the compiler and lockfiles in reviewed commits rather than regenerating dependencies in CI.

-The native and compiler-plugin workspaces pin the repaired `sapio-miniscript` Git source at `04b69f69459fe3b043ca61fb649cf546d5a241b6`.
-Keep that revision aligned when updating the dependency.
-The registry release at historical revision `3f23950459f3424ccfeecc0bb14579ec2aec9820` does not contain these correctness repairs.
+The native and compiler-plugin workspaces pin the repaired `sapio-miniscript` Git source at `04b69f69459fe3b043ca61fb649cf546d5a241b6` and `sapio-bitcoin` at `16c1b0059ecb420eaed089da28f8d24f99e36cf8`.
+Keep both revisions aligned between workspaces when updating dependencies.
+The Bitcoin repair rejects noncanonical Taproot signature encodings and reserved sighash values.
+The Miniscript registry release at historical revision `3f23950459f3424ccfeecc0bb14579ec2aec9820` does not contain these correctness repairs.
 The [repair record](CTV_FORK_AUDIT.md) documents the covered behavior and remaining limits.

 Cargo reads `[patch]` only from the top-level workspace.
-An external application or plugin workspace using Sapio must copy the same `[patch.crates-io]` entry from this repository's `Cargo.toml`; the patch does not propagate through library dependencies.
+An external application or plugin workspace using Sapio must copy both `[patch.crates-io]` entries from this repository's `Cargo.toml`; the patch does not propagate through library dependencies.
 See [Cargo's patch rules][cargo-patch].
-Publishing supported Sapio crates requires a repaired Miniscript release and updated dependency requirements.
+Publishing supported Sapio crates requires repaired Bitcoin and Miniscript releases and updated dependency requirements.

 A native C compiler is required for secp256k1.
 The WASM build additionally needs LLVM Clang with the `wasm32` target.
 Apple's system Clang does not provide that